Understanding Walkaway Wife Syndrome

 Can he possibly be happy in a such dead relationship like ours?

 I think he’s happy as a clam.
+I recently realized he is very emotionally unavailable.
 He hates change and doesn’t like taking risks.
 He’s been working the same job for decades now.
 Just as his parents stayed at their same jobs for decades until they retired.

 He also doesn’t have the added frustration of arguing with me since he finally got me to shut up/not care anymore.
 So, he gets all of his perceived bennies of marriage without any of the work-because I stopped caring about the relationship.